As Europe eyes China, Japan may be the suitor to watch

 Bank lending fell from a year earlier for 22 straight months to September, Bank of Japan data shows.
 The decline stopped in October, but major banks continued to see a drop, the BOJ said.

-Loan demand related to the country's reconstruction effort following the March 11 earthquake and tsunami has not yet materialised.
+Loan demand related to the country's reconstruction effort following the March 11 earthquake and tsunami has not yet materialized.

 Another motivation for Japanese banks is that they would be buying from a position of currency strength.
 The yen has hit successive record highs against the dollar this year and has rallied 17 percent against the euro since April.